-PGS Access Westralia: New insights into the Inner Browse and a look at the 2016 Offshore Petroleum Exploration Acreage Release
+PGS Access Westralia: Inner Browse and the 2016 Offshore Acreage Opportunities

 The PGS Access Westralia study provides new insights into the hydrocarbon potential and prospectivity of the Australian North West Shelf by offering a fresh perspective on the geological evolution of the primary underlying structures.
-The recent release of the 2016 Offshore Petroleum Exploration Acreage Release includes a focus on the inner rim of the Browse Basin (W16-4), which is an area where new insights can give an entirely new perspective.
+The 2016 Offshore Acreage Release includes a focus on the inner rim of the Browse Basin (W16-4), which is an area where new insights can give an entirely new perspective.

 The insights offered by the PGS Access Westralia study indicate that in the W16-4 block there is a localized thickening of the oil-prone Echuca Shoals Formation, influenced by the newly identified Aurora Graben which underlies it.
 This Browse Basin inner rim area takes on new significance as a previously underexplored source kitchen for the generation and migration of oil.
 The position of this acreage on the basin margin is also optimal for the development of stratigraphically-trapped sandstones that have been deposited as turbidite flows.